runmat-org/runmat/docs/PLAN.md

   inference across assignments and redefinitions.

 ### Edit 15
-- Fixed clippy warnings in `rustmat-hir` after review.
+- Fixed clippy warnings in `runmat-hir` after review.

 ### Edit 16
-- Implemented `rustmat-ignition` crate with a simple bytecode interpreter.
+- Implemented `runmat-ignition` crate with a simple bytecode interpreter.
 The interpreter supports numeric operations, variable assignments, `if`, `while` and `for` loops with break/continue.
 Added comprehensive tests covering normal execution, error cases and edge conditions.
 All workspace tests pass.